NXT TakeOver: Vengeance Day: Preliminary matches

 MSK, the team of Nash Carter and Wes Lee, then faced the Grizzled Young Veterans, the team of James Drake and Zack Gibson, in the finals of the men's Dusty Rhodes Tag Team Classic.
-The match was fast-paced and full of innovative spots, including the Veterans performing a version of the Road Warriors' Doomsday Device outside the ring as Gibson held Carter on his shoulders as Drake dove through the ropes to perform a clothesline and knock him down.
+The match was fast-paced and full of innovative spots, including the Veterans performing a version of the Road Warriors's Doomsday Device outside the ring as Gibson held Carter on his shoulders as Drake dove through the ropes to perform a clothesline and knock him down.
 Drake also performed a 450 splash, noted as a maneuver not often utilized by the "no nonsense" team, for a nearfall.
 Though the Veterans isolated Carter for large portions of the match, he eventually tagged in Lee and the two performed some double-team maneuvers of their own, including an aided standing moonsault where Carter jumped clean over a crouching Drake to land on Gibson.
 The finish came when the Veterans attempted to perform their Ticket to Mayhem tandem finisher on Carter, only for Lee to break it up.
 He then tagged himself into the match and MSK performed an elevated corkscrew blockbuster onto Drake, this move earning the pinfall to make them tournament champions and earn a future match for the NXT Tag Team Championship.

 The triple threat match for the NXT Women's Championship followed, champion Io Shirai defending against Mercedes Martinez and Toni Storm.
 Martinez was the aggressor early in the match, beginning her assault on her opponents before ring introductions were even made.
 The match kept a high pace throughout, and all three women hit their finishers.
 Shirai also executed a dive off the rigging for some of the stage lights onto both opponents on the arena floor.
 Another notable spot featured Martinez executing a release German suplex from the top rope to Storm, only to become entangled in the ropes herself and allow Shirai to hit her in the "tree of woe" position with a diving double foot stop.
 Shortly after hitting her Storm Zero finisher on Martinez for a nearfall, Storm (who seldom uses aerial maneuvers) followed with a top rope diving headbutt.
 As she went for the cover, Shirai hit her signature Over the Moon-sault on both opponents, pinning Martinez to win the match and retain the championship.